franklinkemta/cvat-mobile/README.md

 # Setup instructions
 - clone the repo
 - yarn or npm install
-to run on android, setup android studio on your PC, connect an android device and
+- To run on android, setup android studio on your PC, connect an android device and
 - yarn android
-to run on ios, setup Xcode on a mac, connect an ios device and
+- to run on ios, setup Xcode on a mac, connect an ios device and
 - yarn ios

 # Usage